Aetopia/ZetaConfig/README.md

         2. `Texture filtering - LOD Bias (DX)`
             Set to a negative value of your choice. (**Recommended: `-1.00 ~ -2.00`**)

+3. Can't switch windows or can't show the taskbar!
+    This can occur when:
+        1. High DPI is set.
+(More than 100%.)
-3. Using my screen's native resolution as the display mode, can't switch windows!
+        2. Using native screen resolution as the display mode.

+    Spam the Windows Key a few times, until the taskbar pops up.
+    For some reason Special K overlaps the taskbar requiring the above workaround.